State and Local Government

 Community colleges and four-year colleges and universities are generally willing to provide in-kind support by:

-Some academic institutions have taken a more proactive role in screening, testing, and placement of EWDJT participants.
+Some academic institutions have taken a more proactive role in screening, testing, and placement of JT participants.
 Most community colleges and four-year colleges and universities have established development, accounting, and administrative staff.
 Those with experience in environmental-related training and federal grant administration are excellent candidates to take the lead as primary grantee.